cnti-testcatalog/testsuite/.github/ISSUE_TEMPLATE/bug-report.md

  - Architecture [e.g. x86, arm]
  - Browser [e.g. chrome, safari]

+**How will this be tested? aka Acceptance Criteria (optional)**

+(optional: unncesasray for things like spelling errors and such)

+Once this issue is address how will the fix be verified?

 **Additional context**
 Add any other context about the problem here.